erde-lang/erde-lang.github.io/src/docs/reference-lua.md

 local braceLiteral2 = '\{ 1, 2 }'
 ```

-## Tables
+### Tables

+Tables are completely backwards compatible with Lua, including that tables use
-Unchanged from Lua.
-This includes 1-based indexing.
+1-based indexing.

 ```erde
 local t = {